Updated July 10, 2023

 Some of the key takeaways of the article are:

-- Microfinance loans refer to short-term loans extended to low-income individuals or groups or small entrepreneurs who have limited to no access to any financial support.
+- Microfinance loans refer to short-term loans extended to low-income individuals or groups or small entrepreneurs with limited to no financial support.

 - It allows people from the economically weaker sections to start reasonable businesses and improve the overall economic condition of their communities.

-- The majority of the microfinancing operations take place in developing countries in Asia and Africa.
+- Most of the microfinancing operations occur in developing countries in Asia and Africa.

 - According to the World Bank, more than 500 million people have been direct or indirect beneficiaries of microfinance-related operations as of 2020.